Weatherman reckons it's going to rain. Text Emma asking her to bring a brolly - don't want my hair getting wet.

 "The fare's already extortionate," I explain.
 "My house is only a 10-minute walk from here."

 We exchange a final kiss goodnight against a damp lamppost.
-Slot my hands in her back pockets - then remember what time of the month it is.
+Slot my hands in her back pockets.

-"See you, then," I say, already a couple of strides away.
+"See you soon," I say, already a couple of strides away.

 Emma smiles but doesn't reply as she watches me disappear into the night.